Refrigerants

 Refrigerant coil heat transfer

-Computair’s WinCoil and WebCoil selection software supports several types of coil: hot water, cold water, steam, run around, direct expansion / DX / evaporating and condensing.
-Most of these use water (or water with additives such as glycol) and do not involve any phase change.
-That is the water remains as a liquid or as a gas as it passes through the coil and doesn’t change state between liquid and gas.
-In evaporating coils and condensing coils, the circulating fluid (refrigerant) either boils from liquid to gas or condenses from gas to liquid.
-The associated release or absorption of latent heat forms a large part or most of the heat exchange rather than just a change of temperature.
-When Nigel Taffs wrote Computair’s first coil performance calculations in 1980 only a small number of refrigerants were in use and it was common to use simple graphs or tabulated data to determine heat transfer coefficients and changes in enthalpy.
-But a lot has changed since then, largely because of government regulation of the use of some of the fluids which have historically been used as refrigerants.
-Computair’s coil performance calculations now use the best available and proven mathematical models of refrigerant flow and heat transfer.
+However, in evaporating coils and condensing coils, the circulating fluid (refrigerant) undergoes a phase change, either boiling from liquid to gas or condensing from gas to liquid.
+The associated release or absorption of latent heat constitutes a significant portion, if not the majority, of the heat exchange, as opposed to just a change in temperature.
+When Nigel Taffs developed Computair’s initial coil performance calculations in 1980, only a limited number of refrigerants were in use, and it was common practice to rely on simple graphs or tabulated data to determine heat transfer coefficients and changes in enthalpy.
+Since then, substantial changes have occurred, primarily due to government regulations governing the use of certain fluids historically employed as refrigerants.
+Computair’s coil performance calculations now incorporate the best available and proven mathematical models for refrigerant flow and heat transfer.

 Modelling refrigerant flow